dkhatri481/learnCode/README.md

 ## Learning Markup Language
 week 0;

-> Basic understanding of course and gether information that is suitable for web development.
+> Basic understanding of course and information that is suitable for web development.

 HTML & CSS: HTML `HyperText Markup Language` is the main markup language for creating web pages and other information to be displayed in a web browser and CSS `Cascading Style Sheets` allows you to create rules that specify how the content of an element should appear.
 For example, you can specify the background colors, bg-images or change colors, layout, fonts, and animations. <br>
 PHP, MySQL, JavaScript, and framework